vk-l/vk-l/README.md

 ### Hi there 👋

+We are currently working on simplifying application development(a.k.a. no-code platform).

+We are very excited with the possiblities that can be achieved.

+if you are interested to join us / keen to pitch in please reach us at hello@appt.dev
 <!--
 **vk-l/vk-l** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.